octree-nn/ocnn-pytorch/README.md

 `Pytorch>=1.9.0`.

 O-CNN is an octree-based sparse convolutional neural network framework for 3D deep learning.
-O-CNN contains the CNN storage and computation into non-empty sparse voxels for efficiency and uses the `octree` data structure to organize and index these sparse voxels.
+O-CNN constrains the CNN storage and computation into non-empty sparse voxels for efficiency and uses the `octree` data structure to organize and index these sparse voxels.